Marius-Graml/Exploring_Fiware/README.md

 Basic program using ESP32 and DHT11 sensor to simulate "publisher" and "subscriber"

 Description:
 The ESP32 sends measured data to the Orion Context Broker.
 After updating the data, the ESP32 retrieves it again.
-PlaatformIO was used as IDE.
+PlatformIO was used as IDE.

 Output serial monitor: